HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/container_staging.md

 More information on each service can be found at: [Service configuration](../../../deployment/manage/config_portal_behavior/service_config_properties/portal_svc_cfg)

 If you cannot recall all the configuration settings you usually change and also have not automated the setting via CI/CD a good way to compare them is using the [WebSphere Configuration Comparison Tool](https://github.com/IBM/websphere-cct).

 When comparing the configuration settings you might identify some differences of settings DX configures in containers.
-The following below is a summary of changes we perform for Resource Environment Providers for containers / Kubernetes:
+The following is a summary of changes we perform for Resource Environment Providers for containers / Kubernetes:
-- WCM WCMConfigService: Tuning changes as documented in the tuning task: ()[../../../deployment/manage/tune_servers/wp_tune_tool.md]
+- WCM WCMConfigService: Tuning changes as documented in the tuning task: (Portal server performance tuning tool)[../../../deployment/manage/tune_servers/wp_tune_tool.md]
 - WP ConfigService: ```use.db.cache.invalidation.table``` and ```db.cache.invalidation.read.freq``` for cache replication. ```digitalAssets.useSSLDAM``` for DAM integration.
 -  WCM DigitalAssetManagerService: ```enabled``` if using DAM.
-- WP CacheManagerService: Tuning changes as documented in the tuning task: ()[../../../deployment/manage/tune_servers/wp_tune_tool.md]
+- WP CacheManagerService: Tuning changes as documented in the tuning task: (Portal server performance tuning tool)[../../../deployment/manage/tune_servers/wp_tune_tool.md]

 ### Configuration tasks changing Resource Environment Providers

 Configuration tasks like changing the context root, enabling features like social publishing from WCM or others can make changes to the resource environment providers.
-Some of the these configurations have been moved to the helm chart - changing the context root, admin password, performance tuning, WCM Artificial Intelligence, remote search should be triggered from there.
-All other configurations would still be performed via the tasks.
+Some of the these configurations have been moved to the helm chart - changing the context root, admin password, performance tuning, WCM Artificial Intelligence, and remote search should be triggered from there.
+All other configurations are performed via the tasks.
-Also a few features are enabled out of the box on containers that are not enabled by default for non containers: DAM integration, WCM Multilingual.
+Also a few features are enabled out of the box on containers that are not enabled by default for non containers: DAM integration and WCM Multilingual.
-If you are not sure any more what was performed on your non container environment check the ConfigTrace.log file.
+If you are not sure what was performed on your non container environment check the ConfigTrace.log file.

 ???+ info "Related information"
     -   [Database Management Systems](../../../deployment/manage/db_mgmt_sys/index.md)